Audi e-tron Sportback costs, insurance, warranty & tax

 - 1VerdictThe Audi e-tron electric SUV now has a coupe-style 'Sportback' variant – but is it worth paying more for?

 - 2Range, battery & chargingThe Audi e-tron Sportback doesn’t have the longest range in its class, but its ability to rapid charge at 150kW makes it an easy car to live with day-to-day

-- 3Running costs - currently readingCharging at home is cheapest, but many e-tron Sportback buyers will want to make use of the car's 150kW charging, which will cost you
+- 3Running costs & insurance - currently readingCharging at home is cheapest, but many e-tron Sportback buyers will want to make use of the car's 150kW charging, which will cost you

 - 4Performance, motor & driveThe Audi e-tron Sportback feels like a heavy and cumbersome car to drive; relaxing, but not that much fun

 - 5Interior, dashboard & comfortIt’s hard to find fault with the e-tron Sportback’s cabin – it feels beautifully built and there’s loads of tech on offer

 - 6Boot space, seating & practicalityThe e-tron Sportback is a big car, which means the compromises you’ll have to make for that cool sloping roofline are minimal

 - 7Reliability & safety ratingThe Audi e-tron has been around for a couple of years now, so the the technology underpinning this Sportback variant should be reliable